-1. Income and Expenditures
+- 1. Income and Expenditures - a.

-- a.
 Review deposit and payment records, correct any problems - b.
 Determine total debits and credits made to budget categories - c.
-Figure and check the running balance of all chapter accounts a.
-List all accounts that are past due as of the end of the month a.
+Figure and check the running balance of all chapter accounts - 2.
+Accounts receivable and accounts payable analysis - a.
+List all accounts that are past due as of the end of the month - 3.
+Balance Sheet - a.
 A balance sheet lists all the chapters' assets (money brought in) and liabilities (money going out).
 After adding up the assets, list your liabilities and total them.
 Finally, the difference between total assets and total liabilities becomes your total liabilities surplus.